FrancisStudios/isometric-renderer/README.md

 resource images folder.
 ```

-**⚠️ Disclaimer: I do not own the rights to the resource images, it's just educational purposes only - use everything at your own risk and judgement**
+**⚠️ Disclaimer: I do not own the rights to the resource images, it's educational purposes only - use everything at your own risk and judgement**

 Windows: [⬇️ download zip](./dist/demo-program-exe.zip)